– The Health Dossier with WeAreFeel

 Your body needs plenty of antioxidants to protect your health and well-being, but unfortunately, most people don’t consume nearly enough of these free-radical-fighting substances.
 While it’s easier to consume vitamin E than it is to consume other essential nutrients if you’re a vegetarian or vegan, the fact remains that people with busy lifestyles don’t have the time to enjoy healthy diets.

-With Feel, you can rest easy knowing you got enough dietary vitamin E without having to change your diet.
+With Feel, you can rest assured that you'll get enough vitamin E without having to change your diet.
 Instead of forcing yourself to eat lots of nuts to avoid vitamin E deficiency, get all the vitamin E you need with a daily capsule of Feel!